kartikxisk/kartikxisk/README.md

 - 👋 Hi, I’m Kartik Kumar
 - 💻 I’m a frontend developer with 2+ years of experience
-- 🚀 Skilled in Next.js, Vue 3, and JavaScript
+- 🚀 Skilled in JavaScript Reactjs, Next.js and Nuxtjs 3 (Composition API)
 - 📫 You can reach me on:
   - Instagram: [@kartikxisk](https://www.instagram.com/kartikxisk)
   - LinkedIn: [Your LinkedIn Profile](https://www.linkedin.com/in/kartikxisk)